FAQ

 The forecast chart shows historical and projected net income.

-The weekly price chart shows market-price history and, when requested, a retrospective valuation line.
+The price history chart shows market-price history and, when relevant, a retrospective valuation line.

 What is the forecast based on?

-The forecast is based on recent quarterly financial history and the current model settings.
+The forecast is based on quarterly financial history plus the current forecast settings.

 Running a Valuation